 CAUTION!
-The screens must be replaced, if damaged.
-The saw will be overheated, if the screens are clogged.
+The screen must be replaced, if damaged.
+The saw will be overheated, if the screen is clogged.
 This results in damage on the cylinder and the piston.
 Never use a saw with a clogged or defective muffler.

-Adjustment of the oil pump
+Adjusting the oil pump